sugarmo/swift-ink-stroke-modeler/README.md

 )
 ```

-Import in code:
+Finally, import the module in your code:

 ```swift
 import InkStrokeModelerSwift
 ```

-## Quick Start (low‑level)
+## Quick Start

+### 1. Low-Level: `StrokeModeler`

-Use `StrokeModeler` for direct control over parameters and streaming inputs.
+Use `StrokeModeler` for direct control over parameters and streaming individual input points.

 ```swift
 let modeler = StrokeModeler()